Luis Arraez Player Props: Marlins vs. Mets

 |Games w/1+ RBI

-- The pitching staff for the Mets had a collective 9.8 K/9 last season to lead the league.
+- The pitching staff for the Mets has a collective 9.2 K/9, the eighth-best in the league.

-- Mets pitchers combined to give up 169 total home runs at a rate of one per game (12th in baseball).
+- Mets pitchers combine to surrender 13 total home runs at a clip of 1.9 per game (fifth-most in baseball).

-- Senga will take the mound to start for the Mets, his first this season.
+- Megill (1-0) takes the mound for the Mets to make his second start of the season.

-- The right-hander is pitching in his MLB debut at 30 years old.
+- In his most recent appearance on Saturday, the righty threw five innings against the Miami Marlins, allowing two earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.